ROLE:

 Future Roadmap:

-• Add pre-built Q&A actions (“Show recent address changes”)
+• Add pre-built Q&A actions

-• Expand approval types (eventually Mastercard)
+• Expand approval types (direct deposit)

 • Layer in predictive risk explanations